 While Catalonia is a region in Spain, they are fiercely independent people.
 Flags of independence wave in the breeze.
 Yet, for a region so focused on independence and local pride, Barcelona has adopted a more traditional Spanish-style of dining: tapas.
 Tapas is not indigenous to Catalonia, but the locals have embraced it with a flair all their own.

 Our culinary guide on the Devour Barcelona food tour was Renee, an American who married a Spaniard.
 She skillfully navigated the back alleys of Barcelona’s Gràcia neighborhood and zeroed us in on the best: the best markets, the best cheeses, the best tapas stands and everything else.
-We’ve taken food tours in Budapest and New York City before and have found this to be the best way to really appreciate the local cuisine.
+We’ve taken food tours in Budapest, New York City, London, and Amsterdam before and have found this to be the best way to really appreciate the local cuisine.
 And there’s no better way to learn about a culture than through its food.